BPRC-Bioinfo/LRS-Assembler/tutorials/config_modify.md

-# Setup config file to run multiple samples
+## Setup config file to run multiple samples

-This is a short tutorial on how to modify your config file for running LRS-Assembler.
+This tutorial explains how to modify your configuration file to run LRS-Assembler with multiple samples.
-If you are running multiple samples with the same settings, it is best to create a dedicated config file for them.
+If you are running several samples with the same settings, it is advisable to create a dedicated configuration file for them.
-Example for assembling multiple rhesus macaque genomes and annotate the LILR and KIR regions.
+Below is an example for assembling multiple rhesus macaque genomes and annotating the LILR and KIR regions.

-Create a new config file
+### Create a new config file

+First, copy the existing configuration file to create a new one:

 ```
 cp configs/run-config.yaml configs/macaque.yaml
 ```

-Edit the file with your favorite text editor.
+Next, edit the new configuration file using your preferred text editor:

 ```